 - Buying the shirt at the cash register and then returning it the next day

-Some hypothetical findings could include it taking 5 minutes to get the attention of a salesperson, the shirt being out of stock, or return protocol being ignored.
+Some hypothetical findings could include it taking 5 minutes to get the attention of a salesperson, the shirt being out of stock, or the return protocol being ignored.

 These potential negative experiences for the customer help identify improvement areas for all company store locations.
 Identifying positive aspects of the experience can be just as significant to confirm the retail strategy is meeting company objectives.

 At the end of the day, a customer's perception of the browsing or buying process is more important than that of the company.

-2. Multi-channel Interactions
+2. Multi-Channel Interactions